scalawithcats/scala-with-cats/src/pages/monads/reader.md

 we can test them as easily as pure functions, plus we gain access to the `map` and `flatMap` combinators.

-For more advanced problems where we have lots of dependencies, or where a program isn't easily represented as a pure function, other dependency injection techniques tend to be more appropriate.
+For more complicated problems where we have lots of dependencies, or where a program isn't easily represented as a pure function, other dependency injection techniques tend to be more appropriate.